Thomas-Busch-Waterloo/claude-desktop-arch/README.md

 1. Downloads and extracts the Windows installer
 2. Unpacks the app.asar archive containing the application code
 3. Replaces the Windows-specific native module with a Linux-compatible implementation
-4. Repackages everything into a proper Debian package
+4. Repackages everything into the appropriate format for your distribution

 The process works because Claude Desktop is largely cross-platform, with only one platform-specific component that needs replacement.